Getting Started with Workbench for VS Code

 Do This

-Your data sets should look similar to the screenshot, but with Your Test Drive ID as the first node of the data set names:
+Before continuing, ensure the WBSAMP datasets now exist.
+Your datasets should look similar to the screenshot, but with Your Test Drive ID as the high level qualifier.

 Next Steps